 Enrolling and Attending College just doesn’t happen, it takes planning, collaboration, and discipline.
-If you are interested in planning your 4 year stay at SRHS, please download the 4 year Plan link found below.
+Use this link to help plan out your 4 years at SRHS.

 When choosing a college for your future, do not forget there are many colleges outside of the state of CA. Some of these campus’ allow students to pay instate tuition fees so they are financially compatible with in state public universities.

 - Students who are residents of WICHE states are eligible to request a reduced tuition rate of 150% of resident tuition at participating two- and four-year college programs outside of their home state.

 - The WUE reduced tuition rate is not automatically awarded to all eligible candidates.
 Many institutions limit the number of new WUE awards each academic year, so apply early!

 - WICHE members include: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands.